IBM/vision-tools/edge/docs/installation/MacOS.md

     ```
     in the `startedge.sh` script.

-- In order to get the shared memory size used to configure the database, the following line in the `startedge.sh`, `stopedge.sh`, and `restartedge.sh` scripts should be changed:
+- Root installation directory, the following line in the `startedge.sh`, `stopedge.sh`, and `restartedge.sh` scripts should be changed:
   - from:
     ```
     HOST_ROOT=$(dirname $(realpath $BASH_SOURCE))